 What to Expect

 After your consult, the next step is to get scheduled for treatment.
-There is a series of appointments that include an MRI, placement of fiducial markers, and a treatment planning CT.
-For U.S. patients, these appointments can be scheduled on the same day or on separate days depending upon patient needs.
+For prostate patients, there are a series of appointments that include an MRI, placement of fiducial markers, and a treatment planning CT.
+These appointments can be scheduled on the same day or on separate days depending upon patient needs.
 For your convenience, we can schedule these appointments after your consult before you leave the center.
 After your imaging appointments, the doctor and dosimetrist will work on a treatment plan specifically for your care.
 This usually takes around 5-10 business days but can take longer for especially complex cases.
-As you are completing the CT appointment, the therapist assisting you with the CT will let you know your approximate treatment start date and time.
-The therapist will also call you 24 hours in advance with the exact start date and time.
-For international patients, these appointments will be managed by your care coordinator, who will guide you through the entire process.
+As you are completing the CT appointment the therapist assisting you with the CT will let you know your estimated start date and ask for you for your preferred consistent daily treatment time.
+The therapy team will call you with specific start date, time, and instructions once your treatment plan is approved.
 Your first treatment appointment will occur on a Monday, Tuesday, or Wednesday.
 From here, the treatment begins.
 Daily treatments range anywhere from 15 – 45 minutes (prostate treatments take 15 to 30 minutes) and will typically continue for 4-8 weeks.
 The therapist will walk through the daily process of treatment and answer any questions you have when they call you to schedule your first treatment appointment.
 Prior to beginning treatment at Provision, all patients will have the opportunity to attend an orientation lunch where more specific information about what to expect during treatment is provided.

 Upon discharge, your doctor will schedule a follow-up appointment for you to return.
 For all our patients, we advise continued follow-up with your specialist and/or primary care physician.